Site icon Our Breathing Planet

 Sei Whale Physical Description

-The magnificent Sei Whale easily impresses those individuals fortunate enough to view one.
+The magnificent Sei Whale easily impresses those individuals fortunate enough to view one of the marvels.
 Unlike some creatures, however, they do so for more than just one reason.
-This masterpiece of evolution garners attention due to both its beauty and sheer physical measurements.
+This true masterpiece of evolution garners attention due to both its beauty and sheer physical measurements.

-Like many of its relatives, it also displays a certain degree of the physiological characteristic of sexual dimorphism.
+Like many of its relatives around the world, it also clearly displays a degree of the physiological characteristic of sexual dimorphism.
 In its specific case, that trait manifests itself in terms of pure size.
 More precisely, females of the species attain a greater size than their male counterparts.

 Intriguingly, sizes of both genders varies depending upon what portion of its range they live in.
-Overall, though, males attain a maximum average length of approximately 61 ft (18.6 m).
+Overall, though, the males of the species attain a maximum average length of approximately 61 ft (18.6 m).
 In the same region of the globe, females reach an average length equaling 64 ft (19.5 m).

 Weights also vary between the different portions of its range, in both genders.
 But, in general, individuals weight between 33,069 – 44,093 lb (15,000 – 20,000 kg).
 Exceptional individuals do occur, of course, regardless of gender.
-Few exceed these sizes by much.
+Few exceed these sizes by any great amount, though.

-In terms of appearance, both sexes of the Sei Whale present the same general color scheme.
+In terms of appearance, both sexes of the marvelous Sei Whale present the same general color scheme to the observer.
 The majority of the body displays a dark, steel gray hue.
 The underside, though, often presents small, irregular white or light gray markings, as well as sometimes the front.

 The beak of the impressive creature usually develops as highly pointed in shape.
 The pectoral fins of the animal also develop as comparatively short.
-Each further displays a sharply pointed tip.
-It also possesses a pair of blowholes, just like most other baleen whales.
+Each of these appendages further displays a sharply pointed tip.
+The animal also possesses a pair of blowholes, just like most other baleen whales.

 Source: https://bit.ly/4163×33 Photo: Christin Khan Public Domain Image